onionhub/TIP/Relative Edge Concept.md

 ```
 Features in images are relative from two perspectives which have been adressed as relative* and relative** in this document.
 We consider the edges a manifest features in image processing.
 - Relative*
 The edges are relative in an image based on the value of the gradient they have.
 - Relative**
+The edge are relative in spatial domain from different frequency bands aspects.
+- Strong regions

+- Flat regions

+We have two kinds of strong and flat regions in images.
 --------------------------------------------
 ![1](https://github.com/onionhub/TIP/blob/Drafts/Relative%20Edge/Re0.jpg)
 ## Image's regions in relative to variance of 1 in Gaussian